vdavityan/notes/gns3.md

-# GNS3 Installation on Linux
+# GNS3 Installation on Linux :octocat:

 ## INSTALLATION FROM PACKAGES
 Ubuntu-based distributions (64-bit only)